amgraham/dlist/README.md

 An empty folder presented by [Apache](http://apache.org) (and others) is very ugly. [dlist](https://github.com/amgraham/dlist) strives to replace the default in a less-ugly, and slightly-more-useful manner.

-There is a [demo available](http://smarterfish.com/assets/) for those people that need proof.

 Features
 ----

 dlist's goal is to match the feature set of Apache's default directory list, with a few enhancements (mostly style), in doing so, you can sort the files by the various columns.
 Clicking them again will reverse the order.

+There is a [demo available](http://smarterfish.com/assets/) that showcases the various features and design of dlist.
+Another [demo is available](http://craft.smarterfish.com/map/) that showcases the [details helper file](#helper-files) feature.

 Installation
 ----